kadetXx/kadnavbar/README.md

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.11.2/css/all.min.css">
 ```
 You can as well add/delete icons and/or button.
-By default, the navbar uses one buttton and five icons
+By default, this navbar uses one buttton and five icons

 ## Transparent/Light Version

-The default Kadnavbar has a dark background color which can abe switched by changing the background-color property of the `.kad-header` class.
-I decided to add a feature for a transparent navbar for much lighter background colors.
+The default Kadnavbar has a dark background color which can abe switched by changing the background-color property of the `kad-header` class.
+I decided to add a feature for a transparent navbar for lighter background colors.
 You can make the navbar transparent by adding the `kad-header-transparent` class to the `header` tag as shown below.

 ```html
 <header class="kad-header kad-header-transparent">

     ...

 </header>
 ```